SAP/spartacus-docs/contributing_to_docs/developer-guide.md

    Always send your pull request to the `develop` branch.

-   The one exception is if you have an emergency update that needs to be published as soon as it is merged, in which case you can send your pull request to the `master` branch.
+   The one exception is if you have an emergency update that needs to be published as soon as it is merged, in which case you can send your pull request to the `main` branch.

    The PR requires a minimum of one approver.
 Always include a writer as one of the approvers.